How to Use Amazon Location Service for Geofencing and Real-Time Tracking

 Step 5: Create EventBridge rule

-4. Choose AWS Services as event source, AWS Location Service as AWS service, Location Geofence Event as Event type and ENTER under specific type;
+- Choose AWS Service as event source, Amazon Location Service as AWS service, Location Geofence Event as Event type and ENTER under specific type;

 Step 6: Set up a Lambda function